pratikluitel/pratikluitel/README.md

     - Data Analysis at [Deerwalk Inc.](https://www.deerwalk.com/)
     - Data Engineering at [Tekkon](https://tekkon.com.np/)
     - Computer Vision research, Automation Engineering, and backend development at [Ensemble Matrix](https://github.com/Ensemble-Matrix/)
-- I have migrated to [Gitlab](https://gitlab.com/pratikluitel) for work reasons.
-Still occasionally return to github (like to update this document)
+- I have migrated to [Gitlab](https://gitlab.com/pratikluitel) for the time being, for work reasons.
+Still occasionally return to github when I have time for side projects.
 - How to reach me: <a href="mailto:mail@pratikluitel.com.np" target="_blank">Email</a>

 ---